Hallelujah78/crossword-app/MentalModel.md

 - `clueNumber` is set for each cell in `initializeGrid`
     - this is the small number displayed in the top-left of a cell and represents the down and across clues, eg 4 Down, 3 Across, etc.
 - we also have a local state (local to GridOLD) for clues called `clueList`
-    - after grid is initialized, the clues state is either loaded from local storage or created with `initializeApp`
+    - after grid is initialized, the clues state is either loaded from local storage or created with `createCluesFromGrid`
-- initializeApp does the following:
+- createCluesFromGrid does the following:
     - create a deep copy of the grid state (array consisting of CellType objects) to avoid mutation
     - calls `createClues` which returns an array containing instances of the `Clue` class
     - sets the `intersection` prop for each instance of Clue